Fitbit Inspire 2 vs. Fitbit Charge 4: It's the little things that count

 The Fitbit Inspire 2 is for those who prefer simplicity

 Speaking of the design, the Fitbit Inspire 2 comes in three colors, including Lunar White, Desert Rose, and Black.
-If these colors don't tickle your fancy, you can choose from other first-party or third-party band options as this tracker also supports interchangeable bands.
+If these colors don't tickle your fancy, you can choose from other first-party or third-party Fitbit Inspire 2 bands.
 If you're not a fan of wearing your tracker on your wrist and prefer to use it as a pedometer, you can use the clip-on accessory.

-When you buy the Fitbit Inspire 2, you'll receive a 1-year free trial of Fitbit Premium.
+When you buy the Fitbit Inspire 2, you'll receive a one-year free trial of Fitbit Premium.

 Like the Fitbit Charge 4, the Fitbit Inspire 2 provides you with the familiar features that you've enjoyed in the past.
 When it comes to what's missing, you won't have built-in GPS.
 This means you'll need to carry your phone around if you want to track your route when exercising.
 You also won't have an altimeter, so your device won't track floors climbed.